 During the month of May, the 1st year residents have orientation with their physician co-residents.
 The residents are in the OR in the morning and afternoon and have midday lectures with lunch provided by the department.
 During the month of June, the residents return to dental rotation.

 During the 2nd year the residents have a four-week rotation with Pediatric Medicine and provide clinical anesthesia care in the OR, dental school, VA Medical Center or in private offices.

 During the 3rd year, the residents have special rotations: running the PACU, providing anesthesia in multiple venues including the Stony Brook ASC.
 Special rotations are ambulatory pediatric anesthesia, and pediatric anesthesia in the main OR.

-Stony Brook University has a Clinical Skills Center with the latest pediatric and adult simulators.
-These simulators are used to introduce new skills and to refresh skills already learned to achieve clinical proficiency in all aspects of anesthesia delivery and placement of invasive lines.
-In order to train residents how to work as a group in emergency situations, the Division of Dental Anesthesiology has several required Saturday sessions in the Simulation Center.
+Stony Brook University has a Clinical Skills Center with pediatric and adult simulators.
+These simulators are used to: introduce new skills, to refresh skills already learned and to achieve clinical proficiency in all aspects of anesthesia delivery and placement of invasive lines.
+Responding to and managing emergencies is also an essential clinical responsibility learned in the Clinical Skills center.